FabianoEger/tago-documentation/tutorials.rst

 Building the Dashboard
 **********************

-Let’s build a simple dashboard with only one widget that will control the digital load.
+Let's build a simple dashboard with only one widget that will control the digital load.
 Click ‘+ New Dashboard’ on the left side bar, type the name of your dashboard, and click on ‘Create’.
 To add one widget, click on ‘Add Widget’ blue button, and select the type: **Input**.
-Then click on **Control*, and 'Create' to get your widget.
+Then click on **Control**, and 'Create' to get your widget.

 Start the configuration of this widget by adding the title to be displayed.
 Type a variable name that will be sent to the device as *control_signal*, click on ‘add’ below the name.